lipemat/advanced-sidebar-menu/readme.txt

 <h3>Page Widget Options</h3>
 * Add a title to the widget
-* Display highest level parent page
+* Display the highest level parent page
 * Display menu when there is only the parent page
 * Order pages by (date, title, page order)
 * Use built in styling (very plain styling, for more advanced styling <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">Go Pro!</a>)